I. Two Kinds of Faces#

 Round 5: 2016–present — Palantir Foundry.
 Object Type, Property, Link, Action.

-Notice the pattern: every “reinvention” rides a wave of market mania.
+Notice the pattern: every “reinvention” rides a major market wave.
 The ER model spawned the relational database market.
 OOP spawned the Java frenzy.
-The Semantic Web spawned an academic and startup bubble that subsequently popped.
+The Semantic Web spawned an academic and startup cycle that later cooled down.
 Now Palantir’s Ontology rides the AI narrative, catapulting the company from under $20B to over $400B in two years.

-This isn’t technological progress.
-It’s conceptual reincarnation.
+This is less a brand-new invention and more conceptual reincarnation.
 What changes each cycle isn’t the idea — it’s the wrapping paper, and the people willing to pay for wrapping paper.

 Let’s talk about the wrapping paper itself.